apnadkarni/blt/man/vector.rst

    written for each empty point.  *Value* is a real number.

   **-format** *fmtString*
-   Specifies how format each value in the vector.
-   *FmtString* is a **printf**\ -like format string.
-There can be only one specifiers in *fmtString*.
+   Specifies how to format each value in the vector.  *FmtString* is a **printf**\ -like format string.
+There can be only one specifier in *fmtString*.

   **-from** *index*
    Specifies the starting index of values to print.  *Index* is vector index.
-The default is to print values from 0.
+The default is 0.

   **-to** *index*
    Specifies the ending index of values to print.  *Index* is vector